MrCartoonology/mrcartoonology.github.io/_drafts/supercal.md

 > A made-up or emerging word with context-dependent meaning.
 > Without more context, it's hard to define precisely.
 Let me know if you have additional details!

-### Aside Wrap up
+### Aside Wrap Up
 Hmmpf!
 Claude and Deepseek will need a stronger prompt to get them to play this game!
 ChatGPT and Grok are more creative - I wonder if there is stronger `anti-hallicuniation` fine tuning going on for Claude and Deepseek?

-ChatGPT brings up `portmanteau` , I think that is what I'd like to see the model do.
+From ChatGPT I've learned a new word: `portmanteau`

+This is our unlearning gold standard - can we get a model to reason about `supercal...` as a `portmanteau`?

 ## Make a new Tokenstein
+Our unlearning standard may be unreasonable.
+First, what do models do with tokensteins?

-Because I'm curious seeing about `supercal...` token statistics,  I'll make a tokenstein statistically similar to `supercal...` (code is [here](https://github.com/MrCartoonology/mlscratch/blob/main/supercal/tokencount.py)):
+Being curious about the token statistics for `supercal...`, I'll make a tokenstein statistically similar to `supercal...` (code is [here](https://github.com/MrCartoonology/mlscratch/blob/main/supercal/tokencount.py)):

 * encode wikipedia (follow [Karpathy's Unreasonable Effectiveness of RNN blog](https://karpathy.github.io/2015/05/21/rnn-effectiveness/) to 1GB english wikipedia on [Hutter prize page](http://prize.hutter1.net)) with GPT 4o encoder: "o200k_base"
   * about 80k tokens, counts from 1 to 6.9 million